I can still remember the first hiking backpack I ever bought. I saved up from a summer job and ordered the cheapest backpack I could find on eBay.

 At a weight of 5lbs 5oz when empty, it certainly isn’t lightweight!
 That’s okay, though because the rugged build is meant to carry large, bulky gear and handle heavy loads for extended hikes into the backcountry.
 The Kelty Coyote is my pick for the best hiking backpack for the money.

-Kelty makes a Women’s hiking backpack model as well, click here for the Kelty Coyote 70 Women’s Hiking Backpack.
+Women’s Model: Kelty Coyote 70 Women’s Hiking Backpack.

 Osprey is my favorite overall manufacturer of backpacks for hiking.
 You’ll find their trekking backpacks in every store and they’ve done a good job over the last few years of making something for everyone’s needs.